blackcodherbootcamp/guidelines/trainingbreakdown/intro-to-development/lesson-plan/README.md

 ## Session 4:

+By the end of this session students will have an understanding of how to create a Git repository, the basic commands needed to push and pull your code to and from a remote repository.

 ### Git 101
 - *Git Configuring `.gitconfig`, `.gitignore`, *`.editorconfig`
 - Adding a file `git add` and `git commit`